isabella232/iot-sdk-longhaul/docs/communication.md

 * Reported properties are used for reporting operational metrics of the _device_ app
 * Desired properties are used for reporting operational metrics of the _service_ app

+## Startup procedure.

+Device:
+* Start sending heartbeat every 10 seconds.
+* If device does not receive heartbeat within 30 seconds, it exits with failure.
+* When device receives heartbeat from service, it begins normal operation.
+* heartbeat cadence (every 10 seconds) and failure interval (no heartbeat for 30 seconds) apply during normal operation

+Service:
+* Checks registry for existence of device.
+If device is not in registry, sleep for 10 seconds and try again
+* If device is not in registry after 60 seconds, service exits with failure
+* When device exists, service waits until it hears a heartbeat from the device.
+* If service doesn't receive a haeartbeat within 30 seconds, it exits with failure.
+* When service receives device heartbeat, it sends heartbeat to device and begins normal operation.
+* heartbeat cadence (every 10 seconds) and failure interval (no heartbeat for 30 seconds) apply during normal operation

 ## Process communication (C2D and D2C)
 In many cases, the C2D and D2C payloads have the same format for the same functionality.
-For example, the heartbeat sent by the service app has an identical JSON schema to the hartbeat that is sent by the device app.
+For example, the heartbeat sent by the service app has an identical JSON schema to the heartbeat that is sent by the device app.

 In some cases, there is a request/respones paradigm.
-For example, a device might send pingback D2C message, which is used to ask the service to respond, and hte service responds with a pingbackResponse C2D mesage.
+For example, a device might send pingback D2C message, which is used to ask the service to respond, and the service responds with a pingbackResponse C2D message.

 In other cases, the communication is "fire-and-forget" such as heartbeat messages.
 When the device sends a heartbeat message, it does not expect a response from the service app.